ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

   hard_limit_bytes: 16106127360
 ```

+### Per components memory limits

+Some components have their own separate memory limits.

+Most of memory limits have both minimum and maximum thresholds, so that the final limit value is dynamically calculated based on current process consumption.

-Most of other memory limits can be configured either in absolute bytes or as a percentage relative to the hard memory limit.
+Most of memory limits can be configured either in absolute bytes or as a percentage relative to the hard memory limit.
 Configuring memory limits as percentages advantages for managing database clusters with nodes of varying capacities.
-If both absolute bytes and percentage are specified for a limit, they combines.
+If both absolute bytes and percentage limits are specified, they combines.

-### Components memory limits

-Some components have their own separate memory limits.

-Most of such a components support dynamic limit reconfiguration, so both minimum and maximum thresholds should be configured.

 Example of the `memory_controller_config` section with specified Shared Cache limits: